 Donald Altman—award-winning author, psychotherapist, and former Buddhist monk—probably best expressed the core principle of mindfulness with this quote from his definitive book, The Mindfulness Code: Keys for Overcoming Stress, Anxiety, Fear, and Unhappiness: "If you truly want to change your life, you must first be willing to change your mind."
-But really, what is mindfulness and what are the benefits of mindfulness?
-Zen master, Buddhist teacher, and peace activist defines it as an experience that “shows us what is happening in our bodies, our emotions, our minds, and in the world.
-Through mindfulness, we avoid harming ourselves and others.”

 The Most Common Benefits Of Mindfulness